AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/writing_your_own_rules.rst

    $ pip install prompt_toolkit

-You then need to setup the proper environment by adding the directory :file:`LKQL install root/lib/python` to the ``PYTHONPATH`` environment variable.
-For example under a Linux shell, assuming LKQL is installed under :file:`/opt/lkql`:
+You then need to setup the proper environment by adding the directory :file:`install root/lib/python` to the ``PYTHONPATH`` environment variable.
+For example under a Linux shell, assuming GNATcheck is installed under :file:`/opt/gnatcheck`:

 .. code-block:: sh

-   $ export PYTHONPATH=/opt/lkql/lib/python:$PYTHONPATH
+   $ export PYTHONPATH=/opt/gnatcheck/lib/python:$PYTHONPATH

 Once done, you should be able to run ``lkql_repl.py``: